This page explains how PST applies to cannabis.

 If you enter into a contract under which a contractor will supply and affix, or install, goods so they become part of real property, your contractor must pay PST on the goods they use to fulfil the contract, unless a specific exemption applies.
 In this case, as the customer of the contractor, you do not pay PST on the contract.

-For more information, see Bulletin PST 501, Real Property Contractors (PDF, 332KB)
+For more information, see Bulletin PST 501, Real Property Contractors (PDF, 332KB).

-This information is for your convenience and guidance and is not a replacement for the legislation.
+The information on this page is for your convenience and guidance and is not a replacement for the legislation.

 References: Provincial Sales Tax Act, sections 1 “affixed machinery, “collector”, “fair market value”, “promotional distribution”, “promotional material”, “retail sale”, “reusable container”, “sale”, “use”, 16, 28, 34, 37, 49, 81, 101, 140.1, 141, 168-169, 172 and 174; Provincial Sales Tax Exemption and Refund Regulation, sections 4.1, 32-33, 35, 45 and 52; Provincial Sales Tax Regulation, sections 1 “cannabis”, 47 and 86.

-Our hours of operation are Monday through Friday, 8:30 am - 4:30 pm.
+Our hours of operation are Monday through Friday, 8:30 am to 4:30 pm.